 “Every day, I’m anxious,” Uliano da Silva said.
 “But you have to be able to live in agony.
 Otherwise, you’re not going to do great things. … You cannot be safe.
 You need to take risks.”

 Rebelo describes Uliano da Silva as “idealistic … curious and determined.”
 But as with most people, “her strongest points … can also be her greatest weaknesses.”
 Her idealism can sometimes cloud her “real view of the world,” he says.
 Which is exactly what critics might say about her hopes that the intellectually rigorous exercise of DNA sequencing can have real impact — that these hopes are not anchored in convincing, concrete evidence.
 But if she’s right, then this is one big idea.
 And that steel-jawed resolve might make her just the person to halt the golden mussel’s relentless spread.

-So far, Uliano da Silva has sequenced the golden mussel DNA regions that encode genes, or the transcriptome , outlining her findings in the journal PLOS ONE last month.
+So far, Uliano da Silva has sequenced the golden mussel DNA regions that encode genes, or the transcriptome, outlining her findings in the journal PLOS ONE in July.
 She identified genes that enable the mussels to cling to boat hulls and other surfaces, resist disease even in crowded conditions, and thrive anywhere — from power plants to fishes’ digestive tracts.